stephenrkeller/QC_architecture_of_performance_curves_poplar/Project_template.md

 ![](https://cloud.githubusercontent.com/assets/4654474/17571995/8eb6f062-5f20-11e6-9cf0-162845d307a8.png)

-1. If we see A and B, no constraints among genotypes
+1. If we see A-B, no constraints among genotypes
 2. If we see C-D, constraints between low-high environmental axis
 3. If we see E-F, generalist-specialist axis of variation